 A bill of sale, cancelled check, or payment record should be kept to verify purchase date and establish warranty period.

-What Is Not Covered
+What is Not Covered

-This warranty does not cover damages that might result from the use, misuse, or improper installation of this appliance.
+This warranty does not imply or assume any responsibility for damages resulting from the use, misuse, or improper installation of this heating appliance.

-This warranty does not cover claims that do not involve defective workmanship or materials.
+This warranty covers only claims involving defective workmanship or materials.